The Institute of Chartered Accountants of Alberta (ICAA) has more than its numbers in line these days as it prepares to overhaul its aging IT system.

 “The first step will be moving the whole network to the new environment – moving from Novell to Windows 2000.
 We have to move from GroupWise to Outlook and Exchange at the workstations and change the environment to Windows XP,” he said.

 Major changes to in-house applications will be made using Visual Basic .Net, and this will be completed by May, Ethier said, but some SQL Windows code will still exist in areas where the business won’t change in the immediate future.
-The other changes were scheduled to be made before this month.
+The other changes will be made before the new year.

 “We’ve been careful about having regular discussions with the end users about what to expect and what negative things to expect, too,” he said, noting that some users are concerned with the fact that all old e-mail will not be transferred over.
 He explained that while it could have been salvaged, the decision was made to dispose of all e-mail in order to deal with some “packrats” within the organization.